Olli Siltanen profile picture

 My doctoral dissertation ("Decoherence and reservoir engineering in linear optical systems") was about modeling open-system dynamics and decoherence with linear optics.
 Decoherence is commonly seen as bad, as it destroys the delicate quantum properties important for many applications, but here I found ways to use it for good.
 For example, I showed how to improve precision in parameter estimation with decoherence.

-Currently, I'm working as a project researcher in the LMD group.
-I try to find out if the concepts of open quantum systems can help in understanding OLEDs, electrical injection, and triplet harvesting with polaritons.
+Currently, I'm working as a postdoctoral researcher in the LMD group.
+I try to find out if the concepts of open quantum systems can help in understanding OLEDs, their electrical excitation, and triplet harvesting with polaritons.

 Publications